 Inter-island public transport is operating with revised timetables and guidelines for passengers.
 If you intend to travel between islands, you should consult the relevant ferry and airline service schedules.
 See Coronavirus page

 You should exercise caution when swimming, especially with children.
 Currents can be strong and drownings occur.
 Beaches which are safer at certain times of the year can be dangerous for swimming at other times.
 See Swimming

-Crime levels are rising and there has been an increase in break-ins, robberies, burglaries and opportunist thefts against residents, expatriates and tourists.
+There is a problem with drugs in Seychelles, in particular heroin.
+Crime levels have risen as a result; there has been an increase in break-ins, robberies, burglaries and opportunist thefts against residents, expatriates and tourists.
+There were robberies and attacks at, and around, Cote D’Or beach on the island of Praslin in late 2017.
+Police responded with increased foot patrols and lighting.
+They advise visitors to take care when walking in this area, particularly at night.
 You should take sensible precautions to safeguard yourself and your possessions.
 See Crime

 Piracy remains a significant threat in the Gulf of Aden and Indian Ocean.
 See Sea travel

-Some UK networks don’t allow roaming in Seychelles.
+Some UK networks do not allow roaming in Seychelles.
 You can buy local SIM cards in Victoria.
 You should check with your UK service provider to make sure that you can use a different SIM card in your phone before you travel.